 “Highly recommended for those with an insatiable fascination for the Watergate story.
 The author … shuns grandiloquent probing for deeper meanings while providing an almost minute-by-minute account of a cast of hundreds, interspersed with concise biographical vignettes.”

 Gaddis Smith, Foreign Affairs

 “[A] model of measured judgment and of careful selection and synthesis … it is presented with such masterly narrative skill that one reads the old familiar story as if it were all new and fresh.”

-This extraordinary book had an extraordinary genesis.
-In July 1973, for the first time in its history, The New York Times Magazine devoted a full issue to a single article: Pulitzer Prize-winning journalist Anthony Lukas's account of the Watergate story to date.
+In July 1973, for the first time in its history, the New York Times Magazine devoted a full issue to a single article: Pulitzer Prize–winning journalist J. Anthony Lukas’s account of the Watergate story to date.
 Six months later, a second installment ran in another full issue.
-Later the Times asked him to write still a third issue on the impeachment.
-This piece never appeared because it was overtaken by Nixon's resignation.
-But Lukas's painstaking reporting on Nixon's last months in office appears here, twenty-five years after his resignation, for the first time in paperback, along with added information on every aspect of Watergate.
+Later the Times asked him to write a third issue, on the impeachment, which never appeared because of Nixon’s intervening resignation.
+But all of Lukas’s painstaking reporting on Nixon’s last months in office appears here, along with added information on every aspect of Watergate.